draios/sysdig/userspace/sysdig/man/csysdig.md

   Find Next.

 **F2**
   Chose the output rendering format.
-Options are 'Dotted ASCII' (non-printable binary bytes are rendered as dots), 'Printable ASCII' (non-printable binary bytes are not included and line endings are rendered accurately) and 'Hex' (dotted ASCII rapresentation is included together with the Hexadecimal rendering of the buffers).
+Options are 'Dotted ASCII' (non-printable binary bytes are rendered as dots), 'Printable ASCII' (non-printable binary bytes are not included and line endings are rendered accurately) and 'Hex' (dotted ASCII representation is included together with the Hexadecimal rendering of the buffers).

 **DEL, c**
-  Clar the screen content.
+  Clear the screen content.

 **p**
   Pause screen updates.